Minimum Income Spousal Sponsorship Canada

-You are exempt from the minimum necessary income for sponsoring your spouse and their children.
+You are exempt from the minimum necessary income for sponsoring your spouse and children.

 I have no children, but I am sponsoring my spouse, who has a child.
 Her child is a 20-year-old single mom who has a one-year-old child.
 Both of them will accompany my spouse to Canada.

-If I am exempt from the minimum income, shall I ignore showing income?
+Shall I ignore showing income if I am exempt from the minimum income?

 Although you could be exempt from minimum income for spousal sponsorship, you still need to prevent financial inadmissibility.
 Let’s take a look at section 39 of IRPA: